 Amazon Subscribe & Save

 If you regularly order the same product(s) from Amazon, you can get a discount by using “Subscribe and Save” for regular deliveries.
 If you add 5 or more items, that discount is 15%.
 Paired with credit card rewards, this can add up.
 However, if you’re an infrequent shopper of items, you’re probably going to get a better deal focusing on the aforementioned credit card offers.
+They do stack together nicely though.

 Amazon Gold Box, Amazon Outlet, and Amazon Warehouse Deals